joelparkerhenderson/smart-criteria/README.md

   * Reasonable: sensible, appropriate, and fair.
   * Results-based: focused on valuable outcomes.

-Questions that may help:

-  * Can you summarize the purpose, rationale, etc.?
-  * Can you summarize the context, connections, etc.?
-  * How does this relate to the participants, their roles, and goals?
-  * How does this interconnect with other work, such as positively or negatively?

 ## Timely

 Occurring at a favorable or useful time and opportune.

+Questions that may help:

+  * When is this happening?
+  * Why is the timing important?
+  * Where can participants see a timeline, or calendar, or schedule, etc.?
+  * Is there anything important that happens before this or after this?

 Alternatives: